AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 And that is the key contribution of the theory to non-CS disciplines.

 ### origin of animal brain
-The theory support the hypothesis animal with brain could evolve from a fusion of two multiple primitive lives.
+The theory support the hypothesis animals with a brain could evolve from a fusion of two or multiple primitive lives.
 With one life providing the IDR representation and the other life providing the message passing mechanism, the fused life form could gain significant advantages in adapting to complex environments, leading to the evolution of more sophisticated brains.
-By contrast, it is much easier for natural selection to evolve one single mechanism, either IDR representation or message passing, but not both.
+From probability perspective much easier for natural selection to evolve one single mechanism, either IDR representation or message passing, but not both at the same time due to the complexity of co-evolution.
+Further study might facilitate this timothies of how animal brain evolved, by creating quantitative methods to measure to the complexity of DNA as an IDR to represent IDR and message passing mechanism separately or jointly.

 ### There is no back-propagation in human brain
 The theory suggests that the human brain or any being definitely does not need back-propagation as a learning mechanism.